M66B/FairEmail/FAQ.md

 In the advanced settings you can set the maximum size for automatically downloading of messages on metered connections.

+Mobile connections are almost always metered and some (paid) Wi-Fi hotspots are too.

 <a name="faq16"></a>
 **(16) Why are messages not being synchronized?**